Our Team

 Customer Success

-Caroline is a 2022 University of Chicago graduate with a degree in Public Policy Studies and a minor in Computer Science.
-She is passionate about finding solutions that improve access to and quality of justice for everyone.
+Caroline is a University of Chicago graduate with a degree in Public Policy and Computer Science.
+She is passionate about improving access to justice for everyone.

 Mike von 8wfrhyxrarg unsplash Mike von 8wfrhyxrarg unsplash